grafana/k6-learn/Modules/Adding test data.md

 A Shared Array combines some elements of the previous three approaches (the simple array, CSV files, and JSON files) while addressing a common issue with test data during test execution: high resource utilization.

-In the previous approaches, when a file is used in a test, multiple copies of the file are created, with each one being sent to a load generator.
-When the file is very large, it can unnecessarily use up resources on the load generator, making test results less accurate.
+In the previous approaches, when a file is used in a test, multiple copies of the file are created and sent to a load generator.
+When the file is very large, this can unnecessarily use up resources on the load generator, making test results less accurate.

 To prevent this, use a `SharedArray`: